thelukasssheee/CarND-Vehicle-Detection-P5/README.md

 I trained it using three features: histogram of oriented gradients, spatial features and color histograms.
 This was necessary to obtain a high accuracy on the training dataset.

 During completion of this project, I started to wonder, whether the usage of spatial information was actually a helpful thing to do.
 Of course, SVM became able to perform extremely well on the train and test data set.
 My thought is, that using spatial features helps the codec to perform well on the trained images, but might inhibit the SVM from identifying cars in a more generalized way.
-I could imagine, this leads to some sort of overfitting and you might be better off with a little less accuracy on test and valdiation dataset, but on the other hand achieving a better vehicle detection in real world situations (e.g. different car brands, different countries etc.).
+I could imagine, this leads to some sort of overfitting and you might be better off with a little less accuracy on test and valdiation dataset, but on the other hand achieving a better vehicle detection in real world situations (e.g. different car brands, different colors etc.).

 It would have been interesting to try that, but at the end of the project, I ran out of time.